vankessel/vankessel.github.io/blog/_posts/2024-12-25-how-to-disprove-telempathy.md

 Like multiple consciousnesses are "in the same room" so to speak.

 Can be very uncomfortable at first, realizing the lack of privacy and trying to fight off inappropriate intrusive thoughts.
-But if there is no information transfer, this lack of privacy is more felt than actual.
+But if there is no additional information transfer, this lack of privacy is more felt than actual.

 ### What else may this apply to?